 - 5. Students will understand the processes of publishing and proposing empirical research. - 6.
-Students will understand different perspectives on sociology as a profession.
+Students will understand different perspectives on sociology as a profession. - 7.
+Students will understand the nature of research and professional ethics in sociology.

 General Course Policies

 Attendance: Attendance in class is mandatory.
 Students who miss more than two meetings will not be eligible for a grade of A. Repeated absences may result in being asked to drop or withdraw from the course with a failing grade.
 Students arriving more than 15 minutes late will be counted as absent.
 Please contact me immediately if you cannot consistently be in class and ready to begin at 5:30pm.